Immunization : Measles, Mumps and Rubella MMR Vaccine

 Vaccines (or needles or baby shots) are the best way to protect against some very serious infections.
 The Canadian Paediatric Society and the National Advisory Committee on Immunization strongly recommend routine immunization.

 The MMR vaccine is a three-in-one needle that protects against measles, mumps and rubella (German measles).
 It should be given to children soon after their first birthday.
-A second dose is given in combination with varicella, as MMRV (a four-in-one needle) at 4-6 years of age.
+A second dose is given in combination with varicella (chicken pox), as MMRV (a four-in-one needle) at 4-6 years of age.
 Vaccination against measles, mumps and rubella is required by law for all children attending school in Ontario (unless exempted).

 This vaccine should also be given to adults who are not protected against measles, mumps or rubella.
 Pregnant women who have been told that they are not protected against rubella, should receive MMR vaccine as soon as they are no longer pregnant.

 Measles is a serious infection.
 It causes high fever, cough, rash, runny nose and watery eyes.
 Measles lasts for one to two weeks.
 It can be complicated by ear infections or pneumonia in one out of every 10 children with measles.
 Measles can also be complicated by encephalitis, an infection of the brain, in about one out of every 1,000 children with measles.
 This may cause brain damage.
 Measles causes death in one in about 3,000 cases.
 In very rare cases, measles is complicated by a disease called